 No action taken against PimEyes: noyb lawsuit against Hamburg DPA

-Privacy advocacy group noyb has sued the Hamburg data protection authority for failing to act against PimEyes, a facial recognition search engine that scrapes biometric data from the internet to build a searchable database of faces.
-The Hamburg DPA acknowledges the service appears to violate EU law but has declined to pursue enforcement, citing the company's apparent base in Dubai.
+Privacy advocacy group noyb has sued Hamburg's data protection authority for failing to act against PimEyes, a facial recognition search engine that scrapes biometric data from the internet to build a searchable database of people's faces.
+The Hamburg DPA reportedly acknowledges PimEyes operates illegally but says the company's apparent Dubai base puts enforcement out of reach.

 Who should care: Lawyers · Privacy officers · Compliance · AI governance · Cybersecurity · General readers · Policy